Judaism and Mormonism: Claims of House of Israel descent

 Some Jewish groups like Jews for Judaism reject wholesale the claims of the LDS Church that the conversion to the church reveals a familial connection between the convert and ethnic Jews.
 They base their position on Judaism's interpretation of Hebrew scriptures and advances in biological science, saying, "No amount of genetic testing or DNA sampling will show the Jewish people and the Latter-day Saints to be of the same ancestry.
 The Latter-day Saints are simply not of Israelite origins....
 For all their assertions and genealogical research, the Latter-day Saints are not descendants of Joseph and can never join Judah in fulfillment of a nonexistent prophecy."

 On similar grounds they reject claims from the LDS Church that Native Americans have Hebrew origins.
 They also critique church scripture for, in their view, an erroneous use of the word "Jew", saying "If the American Indians are descendants of Manasseh that would make them Israelites but not specifically Jews.
 The term 'Jews' is associated with the tribe of Judah and those of Israelite descent who practice Judaism. ...
 [I]n the Book of Mormon the inhabitants of what are now the Americas are referred to as descendants of Jews although the dominant group supposedly stems from Manasseh.
 Thus, Nephi is alleged to have written, 'And thus shall the remnant of our seed know concerning us, how that we came out from Jerusalem, and that they are descendants of the Jews' (2 Nephi 30:4)."

 Despite this objection, the Biblical use of the term 'Jew' while associated with the tribe of Judah, is not synonymous with the tribe of Judah.
-Rather, the term 'Jew' means someone who is from the Sothern Kingdom of Judah (as opposed to the Northern Kingdom of Israel).
+Rather, the term 'Jew' means someone who is from the Southern Kingdom of Judah (as opposed to the Northern Kingdom of Israel).
 For example, Mordechi and Esther were 'Jews', despite being from the tribe of Benjamin.
 Esther 2:5 reads, "Now in Shushan, the palace there was a certain Jew, whose name was Mordecai, the son of Jair, the son of Shimei, the son of Kish, a Benjamite:" Lehi and his family were inhabitants of the Southern Kingdom of Judah, and as such were 'Jews'.

 The LDS Church and the State of Israel

-The LDS Church is officially neutral when it comes to the Arab–Israeli conflict.
-Latter-Day Saints, as well as many Jews, are also in favor of peaceful coexistence between Jews and Arabs in the Holy Land.
-The church recognizes Jews and Arabs as children of Abraham.

 The LDS Church has at least three congregations in Israel: the Jerusalem Branch in Jerusalem, a branch in Tel Aviv, a branch in Be'er Sheva, (and formerly: the Galilee Branch in Tiberias).
 There are also branches in nearby Amman and Beirut.
 Latter-day Saints in Israel hold their worship services on Saturday, the Jewish Sabbath.

-"Missionaries are allowed to proselytize, although the Church of Jesus Christ of Latter-Day Saints voluntarily refrains from proselytizing under an agreement with the Government."
+"Missionaries are allowed to proselytize, although the LDS Church voluntarily refrains from proselytizing under an agreement with the Government."